Fudan-iGEM/2025-wiki/pages/design.md

 #### 2)Yeast Membrane Engineering

 The ergosterol biosynthesis pathway is crucial, with *ERG6* and *ERG5* defining membrane sterol composition and influencing the expression and functionality of heterologously expressed human GPCRs.
-High ergosterol levels impair the proper insertion and activity of GPCRs in the yeast membrane.
+Elevated ergosterol levels disrupt the proper integration and function of GPCRs in the yeast membrane.
 Consequently, deleting *ERG5/6* and redirecting sterol flux toward cholesterol significantly enhances receptor efficiency[^11].
 Furthermore, the resulting reduced ergosterol content mimics a phenotype associated with antifungal drug resistance[^12], offering a platform to investigate the impact of membrane composition on drug sensitivity and to identify non-ergosterol-related targets.

 To leverage this for our application, we deleted *ERG5/6* and added TDH3p-driven zebrafish genes (*DHCR7/24*:BBa_25RCU5CB and BBa_25FOVO4C).
 This modification blocks ergosterol production and redirects zymosterol to cholesterol, which is necessary for the human receptor to function properly[^11].
 We confirmed this modification using cholesterol staining.